virtual-labs/exp-angle-of-repose-iitk/experiment/experiment-name.md

-## Angle of repose and effect of lubricants/ glidants on flow property of powder.
+## Determination of Angle of Repose of a Granular Material